-| I have received and read the "Conflict of Interest" policy of the Butler County Elderly Services Program and disclose the following:

-| I have received and read the "Conflict of Interest" policy of the Butler County Elderly Services Program and disclose the following:

-| I certify that the above information is true to the best of my knowledge and that I have no other conflict to report at this time.
-I further certify that I will abide by the terms of the conflict of interest policies of the Butler County Elderly Services Advisory Council and will report any new conflict of interest when it arises.
+(For reporting by the Clinton County Elderly Services Advisory Council) I have received and read the "Conflict of Interest" policy of the Clinton County Elderly Services Program.
+I have no conflict of interest. () I have received and read the "Conflict of Interest" policy of the Clinton County Elderly Services Program and disclose the following: I certify that the above information is true to the best of my knowledge and that I have no other conflict to report at this time.
+I further certify that I will abide by the terms of the conflict of interest policies of the Clinton County Elderly Services Advisory Council and will report any new conflict of interest when it arises.
+Date Signature

-(\) A conflict of interest exists if:
+() A conflict of interest exists if:

-1. You are a board member of both a contract agency and the Butler County Elderly Services Advisory Council itself;
+1. You are a board member of both a contract agency and the Clinton County Elderly Services Advisory Council itself;